positivem/app-design/README.md

 ---------------
 * Mert- developing the app in Objective C
 * Yulia - developing UI and Animation in Framer:
- 1. Animate Logo on the Landing screen
+ 1. Animated Logo on the Landing screen
- 2. Animate Circular Bars in Progress Report Screen
+ 2. Animated Circular Bar in Progress Report Screen
- 3. Animate Arrows in notification pop-ups (Add Check-box)
- 4. Animate Buttons (Start, Progress)
- 5. Add multi-state buttons
+ 3. Added interactions (states and events, transitions), linked pages together
+ 4. Added Flow components for additional interactive transitions

 * Emrah - developing UI and Animation in Framer

 ## 3. Frameworks